abhijeetvaidya24/PMG-Challenge/README.md

                           C:/path/path/../accessories.csv (if present anywhere else)

 3. The output will be printed to the screen along with the file name column added.

+The Output of combination of clothing.csv and accessories.csv is given in the Output CSV file.